gerrardcowburn/sandpit/arc-blog/single-region/1-infra-stackset/README.md

 * Sensible defaults for almost all configuration options are provided in the "Mappings" section of the `stack-master.yml` template to accelerate deployment of the collective infrastructure.
 These may be edited prior to deployment but doing so may result in unexpected behaviour.
 * These templates assume familiarity and experience with AWS products and features such as CloudFormation StackSets, and prior account preparation according to the [guidelines available on this documentation is required](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).
 If you have not used CloudFormation StackSets in your account prior to deploying these templates, please refer to this documentation before commencing.

-**Please note that this sample is provided for demonstration and learning purposes only, and should be reviewed for alignment with organisational policies and best practices before any production use.**
+**This sample is provided for demonstration and learning purposes only, and should be reviewed for alignment with organisational policies and best practices before any production use.**